TimChild/dotfiles/home/.config/tmux/readme.md

 https://github.com/tmux/tmux/wiki/Installing#appimage-package

-I think I just went for the `sudo apt update && sudo apt get tmux` option.
+I think it is either already installed, or can be installed with something like `sudo apt update && sudo apt get tmux` option.
 I don't 100% remember.

 # General Setup